rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 gerrit.name
 :   The name of gerrit(not hostname).
 This is your given name to identify your gerrit.
+    If not specified, defaults to "".
     This can be used for message header only.

 gerrit.hostname
 :   The hostname of gerrit for SCM connection.
+    If not specified, defaults to "".
     This can be used for message header only.

 gerrit.scheme